tillitis/tillitis-key1/doc/system_description/system_description.md

   the device.
 Tillitis will NOT store a copy of the UDS.
 Can be read by firmware once between power cycling

 - UDI - Unique Device ID.
 64 bits.
 Provisioned and stored during device manufacturing.
-Accessible by FW and applications.
+Only accessible by FW.
 Never to be replaced or altered during the life time of a given device.
 May be copied, extracted, read from the device.

 - CDI - Compound Device Identity.
 Dervied by the FW when an application